 Some other nutrients that may influence DNA methylation include:

 Experts use several methods to analyze DNA methylation, depending on the type of information they’re looking for.
-However, a 2016 review of all the potential methods suggests that next-generation sequencing will likely become the standard method in the future.
+However, a of all the potential methods suggests that next-generation sequencing will likely become the standard method in the future.
 This method is generally more affordable and requires less complex equipment.

 Some clinics do offer DNA methylation profile testing.
 The results of these tests are difficult to interpret, especially in a way that would be meaningful to you.
 In addition, several online retailers offer kits you can use to collect a sample of your own DNA to send off for analysis.
 However, they still won’t be able to tell you much about your own methylation cycle.